bennorris/blog/_posts/2016-12-18-angularjs.md

 <li style="{{ isLoggedIn() }}"><a ng-click="logMeOut()" href="">log out</a></li>
 ```

-I plan to deploy Gubbinal with Heroku in the near future.
+I plan to deploy Gubbinal with Heroku soon.
 But in the meantime, here are a few screenshots that give a general idea of how the app looks/functions.

 ======